ecogood/ecg-quicktest-app/README.md

 The Software Architecture is modular and server/client decoupled.

-It consist of 3 npm packages:
+It consists of 3 npm packages:

 - [ecg-quicktest-texts](https://github.com/ecogood/ecg-quicktest-texts) - translations of the quick test.
 - [ecg-quicktest-model](https://github.com/ecogood/ecg-quicktest-model) - JavaScript model of the quick test.
 Create test, get/set answers, get results, etc.